 For more information, see Data Strategy Design.

 In order to define a corporate strategy, it’s important to involve all decision-makers as well as all other stakeholders who are directly involved in the strategy’s implementation.
-These are for example shareholders, managing directors, senior management, and employees‘ representatives.
-Start with a joint workshop, preferably facilitated by an independent i.e. for example an external moderator, using this Strategy Pyramid Canvas.
+These are, for example, shareholders, managing directors, senior management, and employees‘ representatives.
+Start with a joint workshop, preferably facilitated by an independent, for example, an external moderator, using this Strategy Pyramid Canvas.
 The workshop’s objective is to develop a common understanding of the company’s objective, the right direction, and the shortest path to reach the objective.
 By reaching consensus and clarity in the team regarding the strategy, you ensure the support of your shareholders, employees, partners, and customers as well as the understanding of the whole team.

 Step 1 of 5